-The Board held four regular meetings during the year ended 30 June 2016.
+The Board held four regular meetings during the year ended 30 June 2017.
 At least 14 days' formal notice of regular Board meetings were given to all Directors, who were all given an opportunity to attend and include matters in the agenda for discussion.
 The finalised agenda and accompanying Board papers were sent to all Directors at least 3 days prior to the regular Board meetings or Board Committees meetings.
-For the other Board meetings, Directors were given reasonable notice.
+For the other Board meetings (if any), Directors would be given reasonable notice.
 The Board papers and related materials were in a form and quality sufficient to enable the Board to make informed decisions on matters placed before it.
 The Directors received prompt and full response whenever they raised any queries.

-The Company Secretary assists the Chairman in preparing the agenda for each Board meeting and Board Committees meeting, keeping minutes of Board meetings and Board Committees meetings, and ensures that all applicable rules and regulations are followed.
+The company secretary of the Company (the "Company Secretary") assists the Chairman in preparing the agenda for each Board meeting and Board Committees meeting, keeping minutes of Board meetings and Board Committees meetings, and ensures that all applicable rules and regulations are followed.
 Draft Board minutes and Board Committees minutes are respectively circulated to all Directors and committee members for comment as soon as practicable after the meeting.
 The minutes of each Board meeting and Board Committees meeting recording in sufficient detail the matters considered and decisions reached at the meeting are available for inspection at any reasonable time on reasonable notice by any Director.

-The attendance records of the Directors at the Board meetings held during the year ended 30 June 2016 are as follows:
+The attendance records of the Directors at the Board meetings held during the year ended 30 June 2017 are as follows:

 Number of meetings

 Directors Attended/Total

 Executive Directors

-Kwok Ping-luen, Raymond (Chairman) 2/4
+Kwok Ping-luen, Raymond (Chairman) 4/4

 Yan King-shun, Peter 4/4

 Tung Chi-ho, Eric 4/4

-Wong Chin-wah 4/4
+Wong Chin-wah1 2/4

-So Wai-kei, Godwin1 2/2

 Non-Executive Directors

 Cheung Wing-yui (Vice Chairman) 4/4

-Fung Yuk-lun, Allen (Vice Chairman) 4/4
+Fung Yuk-lun, Allen (Vice Chairman) 3/4

+Kwok Kai-wang, Christopher 1/1

+David Norman Prince 2/3

-Tsim Wing-kit, Alfred 4/4
+Tsim Wing-kit, Alfred4 1/1

 Siu Hon-wah, Thomas 4/4

 Independent Non-Executive Directors

-Li On-kwok, Victor 3/4
+Li On-kwok, Victor 4/4

 King Yeo-chi, Ambrose 4/4

 Wong Kai-man 4/4

 Kwok Kwok-chuen 4/4

 Lee Wai-kwong, Sunny 3/4